sirisayshello/pat-the-cat/README.md

 Tested by the following people:

-1. Jane Doe
+1. Axel Enghamre
-2. John Doe
+2. Petter Jakobsson